Canada4 min read

 The government section covers how Parliament works, the role of the Governor General, the Prime Minister, the Senate, the House of Commons, and how federal and provincial governments divide responsibilities.
 Federal elections and how voting works are also part of this section.

 Geography comes up too: provinces, territories, capital cities, major geographical features and regional distinctions.
-And there's a section covering Canadian symbols, the national anthem, prominent Canadians and cultural facts.
+There is also a section covering Canadian symbols, the national anthem, prominent Canadians and cultural facts.

 How to study

 Read "Discover Canada" from start to finish at least once before doing any practice questions.
-The guide isn't long and it's clearly written.
+The guide is not long and it is clearly written.
 Getting the full picture first helps the details stick better than jumping straight into question drills.

 After the first read, work through practice questions chapter by chapter.
 History tends to need the most time because there are specific dates and events to absorb.
 The government chapter requires understanding how things connect, not just memorising labels.
 Spending extra time on both of these pays off.

-Once you've worked through everything at least once, run a few timed mock tests.
-Twenty questions in 30 minutes is tight if you second-guess yourself too often.
+Once you have worked through everything at least once, run a few timed mock tests.
+Twenty questions in 45 minutes is enough time for most people, but going back and forth on every answer can still eat into it.
 Running through a few practice tests under time pressure before the real thing settles the nerves and reveals which areas still need work.

 Common mistakes